hannes-marais/innovation-algebra/ia-gpt-4.md

 22. `Advisors(X)`: Create a board of advisors related to X. Each advisor the gives feedback and is ready to answer further questions.

+23. `[Framework](X)`: Apply framework to X.

+24. FIRE(X): Apply FIRE analysis to X.

+25. STEP-[F, I, R, E](X): Apply a particular step of FIRE analysis to X.

-21. `++(X)`: Improve X by create a composite function (of all functions 1 to 20), where the individual functions are picked appropropriately to create more interesting output for an expert on the KF.
+26. `++(X)`: Improve X by create a composite function (of all functions 1 to 25), where the individual functions are picked appropropriately to create more interesting output for an expert on the KF.

 **Usage Instructions**: